-As we gear up for another year of making school lunch, I am sure you feel the sack lunch burnout before it starts.
-Here are the must-haves in a lunch for my children:
+As we gear up for another year of making school lunch, you might be feeling the sack lunch burnout before it even starts.
+These are our top two essential components of a school lunch:

-- 2. Things my kids will actually eat (vs. things that just make me look like a good mom for including)
+- 2. Things kids will actually eat (versus including things that make us look like good, healthy parents)

 Chicken and waffles

-If an entire restaurant concept is devoted to something, it is worthy of my attention.
-You can either crank out waffles yourself or buy mini waffles frozen and pop them in the toaster.
+If an entire restaurant concept is devoted to something, it is worthy of our attention.
+You can either crank out waffles yourself or buy frozen mini waffles and pop them in the toaster.
 Gluten-free options abound in both mixes and frozen varieties.

 The beauty of the chicken is that you can use anything from chicken nuggets to leftover chicken parm fillets.
 Cut into chunks and place atop a mini waffle or 1/4 of a full-size waffle.
 Add a side of syrup for dunking or drizzling.

-I would eat tacos every day for lunch if I could, and this is an easy way to use up your leftover Taco Tuesday ingredients in a Wednesday taco bar lunch.
+We would eat tacos every day for lunch if we could, and this is an easy way to use up your leftover Taco Tuesday ingredients in a Wednesday taco bar lunch.

-Use a Bento Box or a box filled with silicone cupcake liners to separate out the taco base (tofu taco crumbles, ground beef, taco spiced quinoa) and fixings.
-I like to try one extra thing that they don’t usually take from the table at home in hopes that maybe they will give it a taste at lunch.
+Use a Bento Box or a box filled with silicone cupcake liners to separate out the taco base (tofu taco crumbles, ground beef, taco-spiced quinoa) and fixings.
+Try adding one extra thing that they don’t usually take from the table at home in hopes that maybe they will give it a taste at lunch.
 Things to try: scoop of guacamole, sliced radish, pickled onions.

 Add small corn or flour tortillas in a reusable silicone bag.